Skills Framework: the essentials

 To create a relevant system, it’s important to take into account the specific characteristics of the company and its businesses.
 For example, a skills framework for a service company will be different from that of an industrial company.
 The Strategic Workforce Planning or Jobs & Skills Management aims to anticipate external transformations in order to maintain your employees’ employability.
 Also, automation, sustainable development and AI are today having a strong impact on your talents and on the emergence of new skills.

-At HR team level, Neobrain provides an HR dashboard designed to monitor emerging skills .
-This can be used as part of your training approach.
+At HR team level, Neobrain provides an HR dash board designed to monitor emerging skills .
+In particular, this can be used as part of your training approach.

 How do you adapt your instrument to your industry stakes?